mdda/vim-project-tree/README.md

  * 'r' - Rename current entry (prompts for name)
  * TODO : 'm' - Move current entry to after the line given in response to a prompt
  * 'p' - Save project-tree
- * TODO : 's' - Save current session
+ * 's' - Save current session, with line numbers (TODO : and read-only flag)

 TODO : When loaded for the first time in a directory, it's immediately ready to use : If you decided to save the tree or the session it will ask whether to create the '.editor' folder.